thosakwe/jsonz/README.md

 The `JsonzGenerator` has an optional `strict` mode that validates the input JSON string.
 There is likely not much difference in performance when it is enabled, but if you are going for the fastest possible, refrain from turning it on.
 By default, it is `false`.

+It also has a `cache` flag to boost performance; this is also disabled by default.